RetroAchievements/docs/docs/general/tutorials/turbo-button.md

   - Single Button (Hold): Allows the turbo button itself to be held to cause turbo for the one assigned button.
 - **Turbo Default Button**: Assigns the one button to be used with Single Button (Toggle) and Single Button (Hold) modes.
 - **Allow Turbo D-Pad Directions**: Self-explanatory.

+You can make sure changes to RetroArch's configuration are saved by selecting this option:

+1. Main Menu
+2. Configuration File
+3. Save Current Configuration

+To save configuration automatically when RetroArch quits, enable the option under these menus:

+1. Settings
+2. Configuration
+3. Save Configuration on Quit

+This may already be enabled by default in more recent versions of RetroArch.

 ### Game-specific configuration